Untangling Financial Lines

 Keeping close ties

 Belen always tries to keep close relationships with those clients.
-Earlier this year, that helped her again when a Mexican supermarket chain expanded to the U.S. It started with a lunch.
+That helped her again when a Mexican supermarket chain expanded to the U.S. It started with a lunch.
 They knew they needed coverage, but about how much, or what exactly, they were still undecided.
 So Belen sat down with them, mapped-out their exposures and offered training sessions about cyber and the other covers.
-“A week later,” she says, “they placed the order.”
+“A week later,” she said, “they placed the order.”
 She found out later that they appreciated her openness and offering those training sessions.
 “That was key for them.
 They felt that Zurich, the whole team, was there for them, and they felt that a big corporation was behind them with a lot of people providing solutions.
 And they even invited me to visit their stores, and I promised them I will!”

 Asked if her outgoing personality helps in her job, she says it probably does.
 “But I always try to be myself.
 I don’t try to sell something I don’t believe in.
 I always try to be transparent and honest.
 If I can’t do something, I’m going to tell the client.”

-“That’s also what I like about this job,” she says.
+“That’s also what I like about this job,” she said.
 “The experience has made me more open-minded and more appreciative of the values of different cultures and countries.
 You change your vision of the world.
 It makes you a humble and more well-rounded person.
 You see that many people don’t have what you have.
 We take a lot of what we have for granted.”